-What does Pride (in The Name Of Love) mean?
+What do you think Pride (in The Name Of Love) means?

 U2: Pride (in The Name Of Love) Meaning